Optimality and robustness in path-planning under initial uncertainty: Average case optimality under initial uncertainty

 \subsection{Exponentially distributed certainty time $T$}

+We now move beyond problems that can be solved stage-by-stage in a typical MSSP fashion.
 Section \ref{sec:DiscreteRandomT} assumes the certainty time to be a discretely distributed random variable.
 A natural extension is to consider a continuously distributed $T$.
 The total cost can be again split into two parts (before and after certainty is achieved), with the expected cost of the latter part still encoded by $q(\x)$ defined in section \ref{sec:FixedT}.
 The target identification is the termination of the first part, and the optimal control of such {\em randomly-terminated} processes has already been considered in \cite{andrews2013deterministic}.
 We will follow the same approach here, taking $T$ to be exponentially distributed with a known rate $\lambda >0.$ I.e., $\E(T) = 1/\lambda$ and $\PP(T > t + \tau \, \mid \, T \geq t) = e^{-\lambda \tau}$ for all $t,\tau >0.$

 Under this assumption, the expected cost can be computed as

 Thus, this problem can be also viewed as a discounted infinite-horizon problem with $\lambda$ interpreted as a discounted factor and $\left( K(\x) + \lambda q(\x) \right)$ as a new running cost.
 The value function $u^{\lambda}(\x) = \inf_{\ba(\cdot)}\J(\x, \ba(\cdot))$ can be recovered as a \textit{viscosity solution} of a Hamilton-Jacobi PDE